Dudley residents receive

 ‘Older people want to live independently’

 Councillor Steve Waltho, who is the Cabinet Member for Housing, was thrilled with the grant, stating: “Many older people want to live independently in their own home for as long as possible and therefore the suitability, condition and adaptation of the home is really important”.
-The grant will be going towards the provision of level access walk in showers, ramps, the creation of wider doorways and home stair lifts, according to this article, and will provide much needed assistance to elderly residents.
+The grant will be going towards the provision of level access walk in bats and showers, ramps, the creation of wider doorways and home stair lifts, according to this article, and will provide much needed assistance to elderly residents.

 Having received one of the highest grants in the country, Dudley Council are thrilled at the prospect of being able to help support their older residents and adapt their homes to meet the individual needs of people who might otherwise have had to resort to moving into a nursing home against their will - an outcome that companies such as Handicare work towards ensuring is a final resort.